GijsLB/paparazzi/README.md

 This module uses optical flow to detect and avoid obstacles.
 While not used in the final competition-day flight, it was a valuable part of our exploration phase.

 #### Alternative Optical Flow Algorithm
 An initial effort was made to improve this optical flow algorithm because it maneuvers too slowly because of the piece-wise like state transitions.
-This is located enhanced optical-flow code lives on a separate branch called opticalflow_alternative to avoid conflicts:
+This is located enhanced optical-flow code lives on a separate branch called opticalflow_alternative to avoid conflicts.

+After switching to the separate branch and retrieving the additional files, do the following:
+- Run make && make clean
+- Select the correct configuration in the dropdown menu called bebop_mav_course_opticalflow_alternative

+This should all select the correct files, which can then be built and compiled in paparazzi.
+However, this needs additional steps till it can be implemented in real-life.

 ---